kamilfilipek/Quaternions-implementation-python/README.md

 # Quaternions basic operations implementation in Python
+Implementation of some basic quaternion operations in pure Python.
 ## Mathematical background
 ### Introduction
 Quaternion, in algebra, is a generalization of two-dimensional complex numbers to three dimensions.